fredericocotrim/pgsql-python-nodejs/README.md

 Files:

-- python\MyFunctions.py - the file MyFunctions.py must be inside the indicated directory in the environment variable PYTHONPATH;
+- python\MyFunctions.py - the file (MyFunctions.py) must be placed inside the indicated directory in the environment variable PYTHONPATH;
-- nodejs - the directory nodejs must be inside the indicated directory in the environment variable PYTHONPATH; in the shell inside %PYTHONPATH%\nodejs execute "yarn" (to download the node_modules) and "yarn build" to compile the files
+- nodejs - the directory (nodejs) must be placed inside the indicated directory in the environment variable PYTHONPATH; inside the directory %PYTHONPATH%\nodejs execute the command "yarn" to download/install the packages locally (node_modules) and after that execute the command "yarn build" to compile the files;
-- pgsql\MyFunctions.sql - the file (content) MyFunctions.sql must be executed in PostgreSQL;
+- pgsql\MyFunctions.sql - the contents of the file (MyFunctions.sql) must be executed in PostgreSQL;

 References:
 - https://pt.slideshare.net/spjuliano/plpython-programando-em-python-no-postgresql-92426076